alders/mythtv-stream-hls-dash/README.md

 <details>
 <summary>
 Click me to configure web browser adding video search to MythTV v34.
-For MythTV v35 a pull request can be found [[https://github.com/MythTV/mythtv/pull/1078/files][here]].
-Part of this code has been merged into master offering category selection as well.
+For MythTV v35 a pull request can be found [here](https://github.com/MythTV/mythtv/pull/1078/files].
+This code has been cherry picked and merged into master offering category selection as well.
 </summary>

 ``` shell